Yousefkh97/currency_project/README.md

 Also, you have the choice to see all the logs using the Audit Button.
 In this table you can see the time for the action and all related information.

-# how to run in terraform:
+# How to run in Terraform:
 git clone https://github.com/Yousefkh97/currency_project.git
 cd currency_project
 go to main.tf file